rohitshe/TestXenkoRepository/manual/engine/file-system.md

 # File System

-The static class `VirtualFileSystem (ref:{SiliconStudio.Core.IO.VirtualFileSystem})` is the recommended way to access files in a cross-platform manner.
+The static class @'SiliconStudio.Core.IO.VirtualFileSystem' is the recommended way to access files in a cross-platform manner.

 It offers all basic operations such as reading, writing, copying, checking existence and deleting files.